Gironima Spana: Prosecution

-The poison business was exposed to the Papal authorities with the arrest of one of Spana's poison sellers, Giovanna De Grandis, who was arrested in flagrante 31 January 1659 and imprisoned at the Tor di Nona, where she named Gironima Spana during the interrogations.
+The poison business was exposed to the Papal authorities with the arrest of one of Spana's poison sellers, Giovanna De Grandis, who was arrested in flagrante 31 January 1659 and imprisoned at the Tor di Nona, where she named Spana during the interrogations.

-On 2 February, Gironima Spana was arrested and taken to the Papal prison of Tor di Nona, where she was interrogated by the lieuntenant governor Stefano Bracchi.
+On 2 February, Spana was arrested and taken to the Papal prison of Tor di Nona, where she was interrogated by the lieuntenant governor Stefano Bracchi.

-Gironima Spana was described as intelligent, self assured and confident.
+Spana was described as intelligent, self assured and confident.
 She denied all accusations and stood by her denial for months, despite repeated interrogations and confrontations with her former associates and clients.
-She was willing to answers questions and talked a lot, but only provided harmless information, such as long, detailed answers of acquaintances, their family history and residence, but never anything which could be seen as incriminating.
-She was described as much more resilient then her fellow prisoners; in contrast to them, she did not even talk about her guilt in her confession to a priest.
+She was willing to answer questions and talked a lot, but only provided harmless information, such as long, detailed answers of acquaintances, their family history and residence, but never anything which could be seen as incriminating.
+She was described as much more resilient than her fellow prisoners; in contrast to them, she did not even talk about her guilt in her confession to a priest.
 Her lack of confession was a problem since law did not permit execution without it.
 She did not confess until 20 June.
 She finally signed a long statement of guilt.
 In regard to the poison, she stated: "I've given this liquid to more people than I’ve got hairs on my head".

-The investigation, the Spana Prosecution, continued for several months until March 1660, involving about forty people accused of having sold or used the poison, with Gironima Spana and four of her female business associates, Giovanna De Grandis, Maria Spinola, Graziosa Farina and Laura Crispoldi, executed at the Campo de' Fiori in Rome on 5 July 1659.
+The investigation, the Spana Prosecution, continued for several months until March 1660, involving about forty people accused of having sold or used the poison, with Spana and four of her female business associates, Giovanna De Grandis, Maria Spinola, Graziosa Farina, and Laura Crispoldi, executed at the Campo de' Fiori in Rome on 5 July 1659.